CS 245 - Programming Languages

 Data Structure Design

-Often, there is more than one way to store and represent data.
+There is usually more than one way to store and represent data.
+Some general thoughts:

 - Do not store the same thing more than once, or in more than one place.